rocktronica/OneFileCMS/readme.markdown

 # Current stable version: 3.4.06

+### September 23, 2012  (v3.4.07)

+- Can now delete non-empty folders (just be careful!)
+- Consolidated some functions.
+- Minor bug fix & a few misc code improvements.

+- v3.4.07 has caused no issues on my test machine.
+However, since it uses a recursive delete function, you may wish to try it out in a virtual machine or other test environment first.

+### September 19, 2012

 - Minor bug fix.
 (I'm beginning to see a pattern here...)

 ### September 19, 2012